 "Sewage overflows my pipes and flows under my house.
 It's time somebody did something about it," said Rufus Howard, one of nine residents we are representing in the case.
 "They [the white community] live comfortable, and I want to live comfortable, too."

 "It is embarrassing that anyone in the United States should have to shovel sewage and toilet paper out of their front yard," said Earthjustice attorney Coe.
-"The Clean Water Act was passed in 1972 to stop this kind of thing.
-If the city can fix it on the south side of the tracks, they can fix it on the north side, too."
+"The Clean Water Act was passed in 1972 to stop this kind of thing."

 For the residents who have sewage pipes sticking out of their yards, embarrassment is a sad fact of life on Rochelle's north side.
 Sittie Butts tries to hide hers by putting a patio table with a plant over the exposed pipes.
 She has to move it when she's forced to open up the valve to keep sewage from backing up into her home.